pwheregroup/doc.mapbender.org/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

  </tr>
  </table>

 The featureInfo will open a dialog with a link *print feature information*.
-When you click on the link the print dialog is opened and offers the print templates that are defined for the feature type.
+When you click on the link the print dialog is opens and offers the print templates that are defined for the feature type.

 You can choose the desired region and create a print pdf.
 The pdf will contain the information for the selected feature.